johannes-mueller/test-cockpit.el/README.md

 * `test-cockpit-test-function` runs only the test of the function at point.
 * `test-cockpit-repeat-test` repeats exactly the *previous* test run.

+If the current function at point or the current module cannot be determined, the last tested module resp. last tested function are tested.
+If there are no last tests, an error message is thrown.

 ## Status